Gensh/exalted-omake/princess-and-priest.md

 "Not to be ungrateful, but isn't using the Bridge always a risk?
 It's not like the time with Number Fifty."

 "It is, though.
 It's about what all of this means.
 It's about empathizing with mad titans but still holding them to their crimes.
 It's about identifying _what light is_.
 A lot of people are going to try to use Trish sooner or later.
-I will ensure, come Malfeas or Kimbery, that she does not become what I am.
+I will ensure that she does not become what I am.
 I want to make sure she knows that no matter what, someone _will_ come when she calls."